Vallu01/quartz/content/Wild Beyond the Witchlight/Sessions/S14-080923-Meet the Party.md

 ## Recap of Last Session

 ## Session Summary
 Roscoe was looking for a Ring of Heart's Desire. [[Meadowleaf]] told him about a secret entrance to [[Nib's Cave]] .
 After plummeting down a chute, he got trapped in a chest.
 Hey Listen saved him from the chest.
 The door to the cavern closed and a puzzle with levers needed to be solved to escape.
 The Party fought mimics on the way out.
-JRP picked up the [[mimic]] that used to a book titled "How to spot a [[Mimic]]".
+JRP picked up the [[Mimic]] that used to a book titled "How to spot a [[Mimic]]".

 The Party was sent in by [[Nib]] to investigate a knocking sound that turned out to be Roscoe trapped in the chest.
 As a thank you [[Nib]] made uncommon magic items for the party.
 Roscoe then said that he owes them a favour.
 Roscoe and Hey Listen made a deal where Roscoe helps them to find their friend.
 It was made a official by a Feywild scroll.